 The main exhibition area of GES-2 is located on Level -1.
 Despite being underground, it has natural light coming through the double height ceilings.
 Through the exhibition spaces one can also reach the workshops in the Vaults building.

-The GES-2 Prospekt is the main artery of GES-2 located on Level 1.
+The Prospekt located on Level 1 is the main artery of GES-2 and its largest area occupying over 1200 m2 .
 The Prospekt is surrounded by spaces dedicated to exhibitions and learning programmes.
-The rear part of the main building has a café, a shop and the Playhouse.
+The rear part of the main building has a café, a shop and The Playhouse.

-The Playhouse is a transformable performance space with nine different possible stage configurations, which can seat up to 420 people.
-The space will host lectures, theatre performances, concerts and film screenings.
+The Playhouse is a transformable performance space with different possible stage configurations, which can seat up to 420 people.
+It will host lectures, theatre performances, concerts and film screenings.

 Workshops and laboratories in the Vaults: